jimmyqiji/Journal_of_Wine/Red Wine/README.md

 Due to the nature of multiclass classification, a ROC curve was not used to evaluate the models.
 Rather, we identified the best model to use by inspecting the precision, recall and f scores.

-That concludes this notebook, thanks for reading
+That concludes the part 1/3 of this notebook, thanks for reading and head over to part 2/3: White Wine Regression where we wrap up some of our hypothesis and assumptions